continuumsecurity/alloy-ui/README.md

 This fork starts from version 3.1.0 and is born out of the necessity to create new features for alloy diagram-builder to apply Threat Modeling diagraming standards.

 ## Version
-Current diagram-builder version 3.2.0
+Current diagram-builder version 3.3.0

 ## Features
-Features list added to diagram-builder:
+Features added to ContinuumSecurity diagram-builder Fork:

 - [Disable of deleting (by key pressing and by button)](#disable-of-deleting-by-key-pressing-and-by-button)
 - [New Group Node](#new-group-node)